tirtharajdash/tirtharajdash.github.io/_pages/openings.md

 #### How to Apply

-Just email me; but, please include your CV, GitHub profile, and 100-words on your most embarrassing research failure.
+Just email me; but, please include your CV, GitHub profile, and a 100-words paragraph on your most embarrassing research failure.
 For more details, see my [research interests](/interests/) and [publications](/publications/).